 Simulation-based credit analytics: The Sim Solution

 We continue with the retail lending example to provide a simulation-based solution.
 We utilize a simulation framework based on the time-tested "Five Cs Of Credit.
 In the past, banks relied on subjective judgment to assess the credit risk of a borrower.
 Today, much of that judgment has been codified in statistical and related decision models.
 Essentially, underwriters, credit analysts, and the decision models rely on the following borrower characteristic information in deciding whether to make a given loan.
 These characteristics are commonly referred to as the Five Cs of Credit [x], a description of which is found in Table 1.

 Characteristic type is important as it describes the degree to which a characteristic is in direct control by the borrower.

 Endogenous characteristics are unique to each borrower.
 The borrower has the direct ability to impact his or her endogenous characteristics.

 Exogenous characteristics are generally outside of the borrower’s direct control, though it may impact the borrower’s probability of default (“PD”) or the loss given default (“LGD”).
 Exogenous characteristics generally refer to the macroeconomy.

 To be fair, these characteristic types are not always strictly defined.
 For example, the collateral value will certainly have some exogenous impact from the macro environment.
-The point is, it was the borrower that ultimately made the endogenous choice of collateral and has control over its disposition.
+The point is that it was the borrower who ultimately made the endogenous choice of collateral and has control over its disposition.

-Next, the Monte Carlo scenario simulation segment and product build process is as follows:
+Next, the Monte Carlo scenario simulation segment and product build process are as follows: